Jimothy-26/webdev-projects/p02-flashcards/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+While working on this app, my biggest challenge was getting started as I wanted to mirror the example given in terms of its layout.
+I had to do alot of research and tampering to work out what containers influenced the flip as well as the allignment.

 ## License